Cloufield/GWASTutorial/06_Association_tests/README.md

 20:42758834:T:C	20	42758834	T	C	0.227273	0.184323	-7.76902	7.909780e-15	0.238829	495	9999999	T	C
 ```

+!!! warning
+    This is just to show the analysis pipeline and data format.
+The trait was simulated under an unreal condition (effect sizes are extremely large) so the result is meaningless here.

 ## Visualization

 To visualize the sumstats, we will create the Manhattan plot, QQ plot and regional plot.